Ever get an audition or self-tape and ask yourself this question…What do I think the casting director wants to see from me?

 It’s been a dream come true.
 We’ve been nominated for Best New Musical by The Off-Broadway Alliance!
 This great news comes in addition to our Lucille Lortel and Drama Desk nominations!

-So congratulations on manifesting this quantum leap.
+Wow!
+Amazing.
+Congratulations on manifesting this quantum leap.
 What did you learn through it all?

 It just proves that when you show who you are, then they get to see who you are, fall in love with who you are, and all of a sudden you’re interesting and you’re attractive, and boom, you’re in.